 14. Publicity.
 Subscriber consents to NWEA’s use of and references to Subscriber’s name, directly or indirectly, in NWEA’s marketing and training materials.

 15. Termination and Remedies.
 This Agreement remains in effect until terminated in accordance with this section.
 Either party may terminate by providing the other party thirty (30) days written notice of its intent to terminate for convenience.
-NWEA may terminate immediately without prior notice to Subscriber upon Subscriber’s breach of this Agreement.
+NWEA may terminate immediately and/or suspend Services without prior notice to Subscriber upon Subscriber’s breach of this Agreement.
 Upon termination for any reason, NWEA is under no obligation to refund any fees paid by Subscriber for the Services.
+All payment obligations are non-cancelable and all sums paid are non-refundable.
 NWEA may seek any legal or equitable remedy available against Subscriber for breach of the terms of this Agreement, including without limitation, injunctive relief and specific performance.
-After termination of the Agreement, NWEA shall continue to maintain Student Education Records until: (i) NWEA receives Subscriber’s written request to destroy Student Education Records via email to firstname.lastname@example.org that includes requestor's name, title, contact information, name of requesting school or entity with NCES #, and attestation that Subscriber is duly authorized and has legal capacity to execute the request; and (ii) NWEA confirms the information in Subscriber’s written request.
-In the event Subscriber does not request destruction of Student Education Records, NWEA shall destroy the Student Education Records as may be required under applicable law.
+After termination of the Agreement, NWEA shall continue to maintain Student Education Records until: (i) NWEA receives Subscriber’s written request to destroy Student Education Records via email to email@example.com that includes requestor's name, title, contact information, name of requesting school or entity with NCES #, and attestation that Subscriber is duly authorized and has legal capacity to execute the request; and (ii) NWEA confirms the information in Subscriber’s written request.
+Thereafter, NWEA shall destroy the Student Education Records without undue delay or as otherwise required under applicable law.
 Subscriber understands and agrees that if NWEA destroys Subscriber’s Student Education Records, NWEA will not be able to provide such data to Subscriber after its destruction.

 16. Support.
 NWEA will provide to Subscriber limited support, updates, enhancements, modifications, improvements, and maintenance services.